The Online Suture Course

 10 Pharmacology Hours (ANCC, AANP)

-The Online Suture Course (20.0 Contact Hours, 10.0 Pharmacology Hours) is an online, asynchronous laceration and wound repair course with 20.0 total AAPA and ANCC contact hours, including 10.0 ANCC pharmacology hours (ANCC contact hours are accepted by the AANP).
+(20.0 Contact Hours, 10.0 Pharmacology Hours) is an online, asynchronous laceration and wound repair course with 20.0 total AAPA and ANCC contact hours, including 10.0 ANCC pharmacology hours (ANCC contact hours are accepted by the AANP).

 Entirely online and asynchronous.
 Course participants receive training in 13 closure methods through 34 modules, 10 case studies, 3 anesthesia methods, and the A.C.E.
 F.A.S.T.
 Closure Method™.
 Includes downloadable MP3 and MP4 course audio and video, as well as a digital course workbook.